pheasantframework/pheasant_temp/CODE_OF_CONDUCT.md

 This code of conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

-For any questions or clarifications regarding this code of conduct, please contact [this email](raven@tech.nugegroup.com).
+For any questions or clarifications regarding this code of conduct, please contact [this email](pheasant@tech.nugegroup.com).

-Thank you for your cooperation and commitment to fostering a positive and inclusive community for The Raven Framework Template Package.
+Thank you for your cooperation and commitment to fostering a positive and inclusive community for The Pheasant Framework Template Package.